ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 The `for_each` loop over `fileset` returns file paths, not key-value pairs, this is why we use `each.value` as our key and not `each.key`.

-We want the website to recognise each file type for it's correct respective MIME type an display it properly on the website and that is why we used the `lookup` function in the `content_type` argument. `lookup(map, key, default)` is a function that searches for key in map and returns the associated value if found.
+We want the website to recognise each file type for it's correct respective MIME type and display it properly on the website which is why we used the `lookup` function in the `content_type` argument. `lookup(map, key, default)` is a function that searches for key in map and returns the associated value if found.
 If key is not found, it returns default.

 The regex function extracts the file extension from each.value, which is the file name obtained from fileset in other to determine a more accurate MIME type.